Admission to VAFF screenings is limited to those over 18 years of age holding a valid VAFF membership card.

 As a registered non-profit society, the Vancouver Asian Film Festival screens films that have not been reviewed by the B.C.
 Film Classification Board.
-Under B.C. law any person wishing to see these unclassified films must be a registered member of the Film Festival Society and be 19 years of age or older.
-Membership period is valid until September 1, 2019. ($2 – Membership fee)
+Under B.C. law any person wishing to see these unclassified films must be a registered member of the Film Festival Society and be 18 years of age or older.
+Membership period is valid until August 1, 2020. ($2 – Membership fee).

 Unless you are a festival pass-holder (including membership), you will be required to show your festival pass at every screening you attend.
 If you cannot produce a valid festival pass, we’re afraid we must ask you to purchase another one at that time.

 VAFF will be taking photos during its events and that these photos may be published on our website and other promotional materials.
 Anyone who objects to use of their image(s) in these photographs should notify VAFF at the time of the photo taking.
 VAFF will consider the absence of any such objections as their deemed consent to the taking and publishing of these photos on VAFF’s website and other promotional materials without any consideration.

 We collect your information (name and email address) that you voluntarily provide to us on the VAFF membership form.
 All members could opt in/out in receiving our newsletter and respond to a survey or marketing communication.